 Shrub Oak Advantage

-Perhaps the greatest source of anxiety for parents of children diagnosed with autism spectrum disorder is how their child will transition into adulthood.
-Our extensive experience with the most advanced academic and therapeutic approaches in the field is the inspiration for Shrub Oak International School – a new step forward in autism education.
-We’ve combined the most successful models and the latest evidence-based principles into a curriculum designed to help students progress toward a purposeful, self-sustaining future to the best of each of their abilities.
+Perhaps the greatest source of anxiety for parents of children with autism spectrum disorder is how their child will transition into adulthood.
+We’ve combined the most successful therapeutic models and the latest evidence-based principles into a curriculum with an unsurpassed level of individual focus and care that enables each student to progress toward a purposeful, self-sustaining future to the best of their ability.

 Shrub Oak’s curriculum has been developed by a team of experts each with over 35 years of special education school experience.
 The school’s leadership, co-directors Gil Tippy and Dianne Zager, are renowned internationally for their expertise in helping individuals with autism spectrum disorder lead independent and productive lives.